-During the calendar month after a member's enrollment has been terminated, BadgerCare Plus can be reopened without requiring a new application.
+During the calendar month after a member's enrollment has been terminated for a reason other than not completing a renewal, BadgerCare Plus can be reopened without requiring a new application or a new signature.
+The certification period for the health care assistance group (AG) prior to termination will be reinstated.
 The person may need to provide verification if required to complete the eligibility determination.

-If more than a calendar month has passed since a member's enrollment was terminated, the person must file a new application to reopen his or her BadgerCare Plus.
+If more than a calendar month has passed since a member's enrollment was terminated, the person must file a new application or make a new request (if another health care AG is open on the case) to reopen his or her BadgerCare Plus.